awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress-aml-2022.md

 The following is example output:

 ```
-php-gd.x86_64                     7.2.30-1.amzn2             @amzn2extra-php7.2
+php-gd.x86_64                     8.1.30-1.amzn2             @amazonlinux
 ```

 **To install the PHP graphics drawing library on the Amazon Linux AMI**
 The GD library for PHP enables you to modify images\.
 Install this library if you need to crop the header image for your blog\.
-The version of phpMyAdmin that you install might require a specific minimum version of this library \(for example, version 7\.2\)\.
+The version of phpMyAdmin that you install might require a specific minimum version of this library \(for example, version 8\.1\)\.

 To verify which versions are available, use the following command:

 ```
-[ec2-user ~]$ dnf list | grep php-gd
+[ec2-user ~]$ dnf list | grep php
 ```

-The following is an example line from the output for the PHP graphics drawing library \(version 7\.2\):
+The following is example lines from the output for the PHP graphics drawing library \(version 8\.1\):

 ```
-php72-gd.x86_64                   7.2.30-1.22.amzn1         amzn-updates
+php8.1.aarch64                                                    8.1.7-1.amzn2022.0.1                        @amazonlinux
+php8.1-cli.aarch64                                                8.1.7-1.amzn2022.0.1                        @amazonlinux
+php8.1-common.aarch64                                             8.1.7-1.amzn2022.0.1                        @amazonlinux
+php8.1-devel.aarch64                                              8.1.7-1.amzn2022.0.1                        @amazonlinux
+php8.1-fpm.aarch64                                                8.1.7-1.amzn2022.0.1                        @amazonlinux
+php8.1-gd.aarch64                                                 8.1.7-1.amzn2022.0.1                        @amazonlinux
 ```

-Use the following command to install a specific version of the PHP graphics drawing library \(for example, version 7\.2\) on the Amazon Linux AMI:
+Use the following command to install a specific version of the PHP graphics drawing library \(for example, version php8\.1\) on the Amazon Linux AMI:

 ```
-[ec2-user ~]$ sudo dnf install php72-gd
+[ec2-user ~]$ sudo dnf install -y php8.1-gd
 ```

 **To fix file permissions for the Apache web server**